groonga/groonga/doc/source/reference/commands/column_create.rst

        documents in the same index column.

        You must specify this flag to create a multiple columns index column.
-See also ref:`column-create-index-multiple-columns` for
+See also :ref:`column-create-index-multiple-columns` for
        details.

        Section support requires additional spaces.
 If you don't need